 There are a lot of different definitions and explanations about what phonemic awareness is.
-We define phonemic awareness as the ability to hear and manipulate the individual sounds in words.
+We define phonemic awareness as the ability to hear and manipulate the individual sounds in words that are spoken.
 Children need the understanding that words are made up of sounds.
 The individual sounds are called phonemes.
 Hence the name . . . phonemic awareness.
 Please make note that this is about spoken words, phonemic awareness is auditory and does not involve written words.
 These activities can be done in the dark.

 Phonemic Awareness vs Phonological Awareness

 Phonemic awareness is a part of phonological awareness.
 These terms are often used interchangeably.
 Phonemic awareness is under the umbrella of phonological awareness.
 That is why our Phonemic Awareness Activities satisfy most of the CCSS Phonological Awareness standards.

 Phonemic Awareness in Kindergarten

 Having the ability to hear and manipulate individual sounds in spoken words is an important pre-reading skill.
 There is a strong correlation between a student’s phonemic awareness and their success in learning to read.
 Most kindergartners come to school with some phonemic awareness.
 Some can rhyme, some can hear and isolate beginning sounds.
 However, usually their knowledge is incomplete.
 Therefore, phonemic awareness skills must be taught in a thoughtful and strategic way.
 It is often intentionally taught during the reading skills block, with lessons building upon each other.
 The lessons are usually very quick and engaging.

 It is also woven throughout many other kindergarten activities.
 For example, every time a Dr. Seuss’ book is read, and the class is listening for rhyming words, phonemic awareness is being taught.
 Every time a teacher demonstrates how to stretch out a word during interactive writing, phonemic awareness is being taught.